 Freshman 0

 Sophomore 6.5

 Junior 13.0

 Senior 19.5

-To Graduate 26
+To Graduate 26 credits

-credits

-\Beginning with students graduating in 1997 the equivalent of .5 (half credit) of verified work experience/community service is required.
-Starting with the students graduating in 2013 work experience/community service will be all volunteer hours.
-No paid work hours will be accepted.

-\Beginning with students graduating in 2022 the equivalent of .5 (half credit) Credit Business/ Computer Application is required

-\Beginning with the graduating class of 16-17, 3 math and 3 science are required to graduate.
-State Law Wisconsin Act 63.

-All students grades 9-12 must enroll in and pass a minimum of 6.5 credit hours per year.

-Any member of the senior class who does not satisfactorily meet the graduation requirements of the School District of Solon Springs will not be permitted to participate in the school's graduation ceremonies.
+- Beginning with students graduating in 2022 the equivalent of .5 (half credit) Credit Business/ Computer Application is required - Beginning with the graduating class of 16-17, 3 math and 3 science are required to graduate.
+State Law Wisconsin Act 63. - All students grades 9-12 must enroll in and pass a minimum of 6.5 credit hours per year. - Any member of the senior class who does not satisfactorily meet the graduation requirements of the School District of Solon Springs will not be permitted to participate in the school's graduation ceremonies.

-Written notification will be sent during the first week of May to the parent(s) of the grade twelve students who have a strong potential of not graduating or who will not be graduating.
+Written notification will be sent during the first week of May to the parent(s) of the twelfth grade students who are at risk of not graduating or who will not be graduating.
 To be included in the graduation program slide show and press release students must be passing all required classes two weeks prior to the last day for seniors.